BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - **For the Shire!** `ACTIVE`

-If Merry is within 3" of Boromir of Gondor, Merry may spend his Might points as if they were his own.
+Whilst within 3" of Boromir of Gondor, Merry may spend Boromir's Might Points as if they were his own.

 </div>